Mahdi7Alizadah/toDoByLocalstorage/README.md

 # to Do
-I did a toDo app by using localstrage, if you reload your window, you have your item in your localstorage untill you decide to delete them.
+I did a toDo app by using localstrage, if you reload your window, you have your task in your localstorage untill you decide to delete them.